-3.5 Environments
+3.2.6 Environments

-Commands like \chapter (to start a chapter) and \em (to emphasise text by making it italic) are normally used to enclose a relatively small piece of text-a few lines at most.
+Commands like \chapter (to start a chapter) and \em (to emphasise text) are normally used to enclose a relatively small piece of text-a few lines at most.
 Where you want to enclose a larger piece of the document, you can use an environment.
 An environment begins with \begin{name} and encloses all the text up until the corresponding \end{name}.
 We've already seen an example: the document environment, which must enclose the entire document.